I am a Psychodynamic psychotherapist and counsellor I work with adults from 18 onwards my practice is inclusive

-Professional Development Certificate in Advanced Counselling Skills and Theory.
+Certificate in Advanced Counselling Skills and Theory 2004

-Advanced Professional Training in the Therapeutic use of Mindfulness from British Mindfulness Institute.
+Advanced Professional Training in the Therapeutic use of Mindfulness (British Mindfulness Institute) 2016

-I began training as a therapist in 2004 having been employed in various roles supporting parents and carers of children and young adults with learning difficulties/disabilities.
+I began training as a therapist in 2004 to assist my role supporting parents and carers of disabled children and young adults.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.